ZahariCheyrekov/zaharicheyrekov/README.md

 ## ⚙️ Projects

-   - 📚 <strong>Bookreads</strong> - a social media and it's all about books.
+   - 📚 <strong>Bookreads</strong> - a <strong>social media</strong> and it's all about books.
 This is a place to find your next book to read.
-Any user can create books, review books, create posts, rate books, comment on posts and be an author. - https://github.com/ZahariCheyrekov/bookreads
+Any user can create books, review books, create posts, rate books, comment on posts and be an <strong>author</strong>. - https://github.com/ZahariCheyrekov/bookreads

-   - 📸 <strong>Memorify</strong> -  a Fullstack web application wich was created with the MERN stack.
+   - 📸 <strong>Memorify</strong> -  a <strong>fullstack</strong> web application wich was created with the <strong>MERN</strong> stack.
 The idea of the project is a simple place where people can share their memories with others and give opinion about certain places they visited. - https://github.com/ZahariCheyrekov/memorify

-   - 🎬 <strong>Movies Now</strong> - Movies Now is a place where you can find your favorite movies.
+   - 🎬 <strong>Movies Now</strong> - a place where you can find your favorite <strong>movies</strong>.
 The application gives user full access to the information about each and every movie in the collection of movies.
-Users are able to learn more about the movies they love and every registered user can create movie and add it to the collection of movies. - https://github.com/ZahariCheyrekov/movies-now
+Users are able to <strong>learn</strong> more about the movies they love and every registered user can <strong>create</strong> movie and add it to the collection of movies. - https://github.com/ZahariCheyrekov/movies-now

 ## 📫 How to reach me:
  Feel free to reach me on any of the given links on my Linktree: https://linktr.ee/zaharicheyrekov

 ## ♟️ Other interests:
- - 🎯 Personal development is a hobby of mine.
-I love to read books about it and share different thoughts and ideas with people.
+ - 🎯 <strong>Personal development</strong> - I love to read books about it and share different thoughts and ideas with people.
- - 🏕️ My time outside of programming is usually spent reading books, socializing, listening to music, playing chess and weight lifting.
+ - 🏕️ <strong>Interests</strong> - my time outside of programming is usually spent reading books, socializing, listening to music, playing chess and weight lifting.

 ## Skills